Ben Stiller Re-Tweeted A St. Patty’s Day Message And Everyone’s Irish Is Up

 A post shared by Ben Stiller (@benstiller) on

-While Ben Stiller’s heart may have been in the right place in sharing the St. Patrick’s Day tweet, the tendency of people to share sentiment on social media without doing their due diligence in understanding facts continues to be a growing problem in creating divisiveness.
+While Ben Stiller’s heart may have been in the right place in sharing the St. Patrick’s Day tweet, the tendency of people to share sentiment on social media without doing their due diligence or understanding facts continues to be a growing problem in creating divisiveness.
 And Stiller wasn’t the only celebrity to latch on to Michael Ian Black’s St. Patrick’s Day message.
-Comedian, writer, director Judd Apatow and actress Jane Lynch also shared the tweet and like Ben, they too came under fire from fans.
+Comedian, writer, director Judd Apatow and actress Jane Lynch also shared the tweet, and like Ben, they too came under fire from fans.

-Michael Ian Black took note of the criticism and better explained his thoughts.
+Michael Ian Black took note of the criticism, and he better explained his thoughts.

 People keep making this point to me.
 It’s correct.
 Solution: we should both let in refugees AND welcome them.
 Happy St. Patrick’s Day. https://t.co/CyoDnwRBuZ